Swift-AI/NeuralNet-Handwriting-iOS/README.md

 Sketch a digit from 0 to 9 on the canvas.
 The neural network will attempt to classify the image.

-The neural network's input will be displayed in the bottom left - this is a scaled-down 28x28 version of your drawing.
-The network's output will be displayed in the bottom right, along with its confidence.
+The neural network's input will be displayed in the bottom left: this is a scaled-down 28x28px version of your drawing.
+The network's output will be displayed in the bottom right, along with the prediction's confidence.